Jiāng xī 江西 'river west'

 Nanchang University Jiangxi Opera performance, 2012 Copyright © Dreamstime see image license

-Later on, in 1927 during the Republican period Zhou Enlai led an abortive communist uprising in Nanchang.
-In 1969 Deng Xiaoping was exiled to Xinjian and worked in a tractor factory.
-In the last thirty or so years the northern part of Jiangxi province has now become heavily industrialized although it has also had the best agricultural land.
+Later on, in 1927 during the Republican period Zhou Enlai led a daring communist uprising in Nanchang.
+In 1969 Deng Xiaoping was exiled to Xinjian and worked there in a tractor factory.
+In the last thirty or so years the northern part of Jiangxi province has now become heavily industrialized even though it also has the best agricultural land.
 The southern part is more mountainous and continues to suffer from poor transport links.

 As part of southern China, Jiangxi has hot, wet summers and short cool winters, making Jiangxi ideal for rice cultivation.
 At one time 70% of the agricultural land was in rice production.
 Tea is produced in great quantities too; Yunwu tea is produced at Lushan; Black tea at Ningzhou and Green tea at Wuyuan.
 Bamboo is another important crop.

 The airport has 1 terminal and is located 9.9 miles (16.0 kms) from Ganzhou.
 Live Flight information ➚, rank in China 76

 The airport has 1 terminal and is located 17.4 miles (28.0 kms) from Nanchang.
 Live Flight information ➚, rank in China 34